Scottish Fold, Designer Cats | On2Pets

 Popularity and Health Problems

 The Scottish Folds have become a popular breed due to their “cuteness”.
-The Scottish Fold has gained popularity on social media and with celebrities such as Ed Sheeran, Taylor Swift, and Kirsten Dunst.
-One of the reasons for their popularity is because of their uniquely shaped ears.
+They have gained popularity on social media and with celebrities such as Ed Sheeran, Taylor Swift, and Kirsten Dunst.
+One of the reasons for their popularity is due to their uniquely shaped ears.
 The folded ears cause the cat’s face to have an appealing round-face look.
-Unfortunately, their folded ears are caused by a cartilage mutation which leads to a lifelong incurable disease.
-Other symptoms are shortened limbs, inflexible tail, and an abnormal gait.
+Unfortunately, the cartilage mutation that leads to a lifelong incurable disease includes other symptoms as well such as shortened limbs, inflexible tail, and an abnormal gait.

 Raising public awareness of improper breeding and the problems associated with it is crucial to prevent the suffering of certain breeds.
 We love our feline furr-ends and taking a stand for their welfare is paramount to their well-being.